limansky/sbt-git-flow-version/README.md

 Which can be described as following rules:

   - If branch name is "master" then the branch name is a current commit tag
-  - If branch name is "develop" then the branch name is a next minor version.
+  - If branch name is "develop" then the branch name is a next global minor version.
     E.g. if last version was `1.4.2`, the current version is `1.5.0-SNAPSHOT`.
   - If the branch name starts with "release/" then the version is taken from the branch name.
 E.g. for the branch "release/2.12.85" the version is "2.12.85-SNAPSHOT".